5M-CodeX/codex-sugartank/README.md

-# SugarTank - Vehicle Sabotage
+# Code X SugarTank - Vehicle Sabotage

 SugarTank is a FiveM resource that allows players to sabotage vehicles by pouring sugar into the gas tank.
 This action disables the vehicle's engine and prevents it from starting.

 ## Features

 - Players walk to a vehicle and press K to sabotage the nearest vehicle.

-- Sabotaging a vehicle plays a gardening water animation.

 - The engine of the sabotaged vehicle is damaged and will fail shortly.